Ouxsoft/LivingMarkup/docs/modules.md

 # Modules
 Modules are the working bees of LivingMarkup.
 They are objects that process DOMElements.
-How they process the DOMElement is determined by the class.
+How they process the DOMElement is determined by their class.
 During the objects construction, the module receives from `Engine` arguments that were found in both the DOMElement's attributes and child `arg` DOMElements.

 ## Module Development
 Modules are simple to make.
 Making a new modules involves creating a subclass that extends the abstract class `\LivingMarkup\Module` and adding that module to the `Configuration`.
 For ease of use the packaged modules are located inside the `/modules` directory and modules defined using the variable `{name}` in their  `modules:types:*:class_name` are isolated a sub folder within that directory.
 If a different path is used, the path must be added to composer's autoload section.